scarletbright/avalanche-docs/docs/v1.0/en/staking.md

 ## Delegators

-You can stake their own tokens in order to increase the sampling weight of another validator.
+You can stake your own tokens in order to increase the sampling weight of another validator.
 This is called delegation.

 When you delegate stake to a validator you specify: